Xekhai/1SpaceHC/README.md

-This project was created with [BuilderX](https://builderx.io/).

-## BuilderX uses third party libraries for some of the react-native components such as
+## Third party libraries for some of the react-native components such as

 ```
 @builderx/utils@0.1.6